I'm a member

-Also, see the Allografts and Collagen Meniscus Implants medical policy.
+Also, see the Meniscal Allografts and Other Meniscal Implants medical policy.

-POLICYOsteochondral allografting may be considered medically necessary as a technique to repair large (e.g., 10 cm squared) full thickness chondral defects of the knee caused by acute or repetitive trauma.
+Osteochondral allografting may be considered medically necessary as a technique to repair full-thickness chondral defects of the knee caused by acute or repetitive trauma when other cartilage repair techniques (eg, microfracture, osteochondral autografting or autologous chondrocyte implantation) would be inadequate due to the size, location, or depth of the lesion.

 Osteochodral autografting, using 1 or more cores of osteochondral tissue, may be considered medically necessary for the treatment of symptomatic full-thickness cartilage defects of the knee caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior surgical procedure, when all of the following have been met:

 Osteochondral autografting for all other joints, including talar, and any indications other than those listed above, is considered investigational.

 Treatment of focal articular cartilage lesions with autologous minced cartilage is considered investigational.